Introducing Neuron Runtime 2.x (libnrt.so)#

 Neuron installation and upgrade#

-.
-To install Neuron or upgrade to latest Neuron version, please follow the
+In addition, it is no longer necessary to install aws-neuron-runtime.
+To install Neuron or to upgrade to latest Neuron version, follow the

 installation and upgrade instructions below: